NTSB recovers helicopter involved in deadly crash

 They also started taking parts of the helicopter from the backyard of a home on Irongate Court where the crash happened Thursday night.

-Two men, Michael Capriotto and Mark Croce were killed.
-They were prominent businessmen in Buffalo, New York.
+Michael Capriotto and Mark Croce were killed.
+Both were prominent businessmen in Buffalo, New York.

 The cause of the crash is still unknown.